Science Course Descriptions

 0312 Integrated Science

-Description: Integrated Science Curriculum will explore scientific topics and their endless applications to everyday life.
+Description: Integrated Science is a laboratory based course.
+Students will explore scientific topics and their endless applications to everyday life.
 Over the two semesters of study, students will utilize the principles of scientific research to explore interactions between Astronomy, Physics, Chemistry, Earth Science, Biology, and Ecology.

 Major Topics or Themes: (additional topics may be covered)